Lincoln, Gloucester County, New Jersey

-Lincoln is a hamlet and unincorporated community in South Harrison Township, Gloucester County, New Jersey, United States.
+Lincoln is a hamlet and unincorporated community in South Harrison Township, Gloucester County, in the U.S. state of New Jersey.

 Formerly known as Stringtown, it is located in the southeastern part of the township, near the border with Salem County.
 It contained a grist mill, saw mill and a few houses.
 The grist mill was purchased in 1828 by James Jessup, who then purchased the saw mill in 1833.